DumplingFox/pokemon-community-project/ReadMe.md

 - For the SESSION_SECRET, generate a random, unique string to be used as a secret key for your session cookies.
 This key helps secure your user sessions and protect against tampering.

-- After setting up the environment variables in the .env file, your "PokeConnect" app should now be properly configured to run on your local machine.
+- After setting up the environment variables in the .env file, your "pokemon-community-project" app should now be properly configured to run on your local machine.

 ## run the "Pokemon-community-project" app